Vajo

 Vajo2

-Update repositories: This syncs the repositories by running “Luet repo update”
+• Update repositories: Syncs the repositories by running luet repo update.

-Full system upgrade: This first syncs the repositories and directly afterwards runs “Luet upgrade”
+• Full system upgrade: First syncs the repositories and directly afterwards runs luet upgrade.

-Check the system: This will run “Luet oscheck” and repair itself if missing files are detected.
+• Check the system: Runs luet oscheck and repairs itself if missing files are detected.

-Clear Luet cache: This will clear system cache.
-Only available if applicable.
+• Clear Luet cache: Clears the system cache (only available if applicable).

 Using Vajo-tui

-The text-based version has excact the same functionality as the GUI version.
+The text-based version has exactly the same functionality as the GUI version.
 Great advantage is that you can use this when connected to a MocaccinoOS system using a remote SSH (Secure Shell) session.

 Vajo-tui